In this, the third of a three part series, Keith Thompson looks at the other options for short overnight stops, or perhaps a little longer.

 This Free Camp is at Bogan Weir, only 7km off the Newell Highway at Peak Hill; this is a large area with some water frontage, shelters and bins.

 The use of Gravel Pits as an overnight stop is another controversial issue and in fact illegal everywhere as these areas are essentially “Crown Land” or “Crown Reserves” (all road reserves are Crown land from fence to fence).
-In almost all States, of which WA is one, it is illegal to camp anywhere outside of an approved area, this is part of the WA legislation which expands this to areas which may be “off road” as well:
+In all States (except Tasmania), of which WA is one, it is illegal to camp anywhere outside of an approved area, this is part of the WA legislation which expands this to areas which may be “off road” as well:

 “access to unallocated crown land and unmanaged reserves by vehicle is limited to roads, tracks and designated parking areas, and people are only permitted to camp in an area designated for camping”